-Learning Outcomes Outcome Number Description 01 Apply the law relating to the energy sector taking appropriate account of the risks, challenges and emerging issues in the sector.
-02 Critically evaluate the main legal rules, institutions and procedures relevant to the energy sector, drawing on specialist literature and current research.
-03 Apply your in-depth knowledge and understanding of energy-related case law to new cases and situations.
-04 Apply legally based reasoning to answer conflict-based questions, applying the principles and law studied in the module.
+Learning Outcomes Outcome Number Description 01 Apply the law relating to mining and critical minerals taking appropriate account of the risks, challenges and emerging issues in the sector.
+02 Critically evaluate the mial legal rules, institutions and procedures relenant to mining, drawing on specialist literature and current research.
+03 Apply your in-depth knowledge and understanding of mining-related case law to the new cases and situations.
+04 Apply legally based reasoning to answer conflict-based questions, applying the principles and law studied in this module.